nkrusch/recontext/notes/motivations.md

 EXPECTED OUTCOME

+(A) We will discover new capabilities embedded in the existing invariant inference techniques.

+-or-

-(A) we will discover new capabilities embedded in the existing invariant inference techniques; -or- (B) we will improve understanding of their limitations and how to improve (and the role of programs in driving the inference).
+(B) We will improve understanding of their limitations and how to improve (and the role of programs in driving the inference).